vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 Putting 7 turns on the LO1238 showed the same efficiency as a 2 core version and double the temperature rise - so they line up rather well.

 The dual LO1238 and 7 turns, using 1mm ECW teflon sleeved wire, turned in a result that indicates it should work well at 400W SSB and with ease.

+The FT110-43 core is a premium brand core, Fair-rite and top quality.
+Its performance was pretty much the same as the hobbyist shop LO1234 cores with the cheaper cores being marginally better but within limits of error to make the difference almost nil.
+My preference after many hours of testing would be for the LO1234 cores mainly because they are slight smaller (diameter).

 Looking at the efficiency results, it is clear that the number of turns is the efficiency driving factor.